Dog’s Tail Between Legs: Does This Mean They’re Sick?

 What’s not normal is if your dog is constantly tucking its tail between its legs or if the behavior suddenly starts out of the blue.
 If this is the case, it’s best to take them to the vet to rule out any potential health issues.

-What to Do if Your Dog Has Their Tail Between Their Legs
+What To Do If Your Dog Has Their Tail Between Their Legs

 Most of the time, there’s no need to worry if your dog has its tail between its legs.
 As mentioned earlier, this behavior can be caused by a variety of things, many of which are perfectly normal.
 It goes away once the dog feels safe or is out of the threatening situation.